baijum/essential-go/sphinx/quickstart.rst

    *Software engineering is what happens to programming when you add time, and other programmers.* – Russ Cox

-This chapter walks through few basic topics in Go.
+This chapter walks through a few basic topics in Go.
 You should be able to write simple programs using Go after reading and practicing the examples given in this chapter.
 The next 3 sections revisit the hello world program introduced in the last chapter.
-Later we will move on to few basic topics in Go.
-We will learn about data types, variables, comments, For loop, range clause, If, functions, operators, slices and maps.
+Later we will move on to a few basic topics in Go.
+We will learn about data types, variables, comments, For loops, range clauses, If, functions, operators, slices, and maps.

 Hello World!
 ------------